 Shopping for a wedding band is an exciting part of any couple’s ceremony preparations – after all, these are the bands that the two of you will be wearing for the rest of your lives.
-But have you ever stopped to think why we wear wedding bands – and why we place these precious gold, platinum or palladium bands around our fourth finger?
+But have you ever stopped to think why we wear wedding bands and why we place these precious gold, platinum or palladium bands around our fourth finger?
+What is the origin of the wedding ring?
+Or the meaning behind which hand the wedding ring is on?

 We certainly have.
 With a little investigation, we discovered the cultural events and beliefs that shaped the traditions that revolve around our wedding bands.
+It’s thanks to these traditions of some ancient cultures that lovers will search up things like “which hand does the engagement ring go?” prior to proposing to ensure they’re following tradition.
 Read on to find out more about these beliefs – they’ll certainly make you see your beautiful new wedding band in a new light!

 The Origin of the Left Ring Finger.
 Wonder why almost every Western culture places wedding bands on the left ring finger rather than the right?
 This is because ancient philosophers in Greece believed that our left ring fingers were the starting point of the “Vena Amoris”, or the Vein of Love.
 According to these ancients, the vein connected the ring finger directly to the heart, thus establishing this finger’s importance in determining matters of the heart.
 However, the tradition of placing jewelry on the left ring finger didn’t begin until the 11th century, when the habit was adopted from eastern European cultures.
 By placing a wedding band on the ring finger, it symbolizes that the person will be eternally faithful and loving to their spouse.